neilwoodroffe/what-is-ot/README.md

-# Mascots of Occupational Therapy
+# Team OT and the Occupational Therapy Model of Doing
-## Dot, Scot and Robot
+## Introducing Dot, Scot and Robot